-Mr Newstead Assistant Headteacher Friday 21st January: Options booklet goes home to parents/carers.
+w/c 16th January: Options booklet goes home to parents/carers.

-Tuesday 25th January: Year 9 Parents' Information Evening.
+Tuesday 24th January: Year 9 Parents' Information Evening.

-Wednesday 26th January - 9th February: Options Fortnight
+w/c 30th January - 8th February: Options Fortnight:

 - Videos from options subjects shown in form time two per day. - Students will receive a paper-based options form so that they can start to think about blocking, but may not yet pick their options. - All lessons include some content on the KS4 curriculum, and give students time to ask questions of their subject teachers. - Teachers of subjects without KS3 lessons (Business, Health and Social Care, Sociology) may appear in form time to answer key questions in person. - All Year 9 students will have a five minute slot with a member of the careers team or senior staff to discuss their choices.